Kitura/SwiftKueryMySQL/README.md

 ```
 Other install options: https://dev.mysql.com/doc/refman/5.7/en/osx-installation.html

-On macOS, add `-Xlinker -L/usr/local/lib` to swift commands to point the linker to the MySQL library location.
+On macOS, regular swift commands can be used for build and test.
+Use the example command below for generating an Xcode project.
 For example,
 ```
 swift build